-In any classroom there are a number of learners with special educational needs (SEN) that influence their ability to hear speech and cope with noise.
+In any classroom there are a number of learners with special education needs (SEN) that influence their ability to hear speech and cope with noise.
 This not only includes hearing loss but also those with attention problems and those learning in a second language.
-Interestingly, it applies to anyone who is not in optimal condition, for example, those experiencing lack of sleep or feeling run down.
+Interestingly, it applies to anyone who is not in optimal condition, for example having under-slept or being under the weather.

-Hearing impairment increases the risk of stress and fatigue and requires more effort when listening, which may jeopardise a child's ability to learn in a noisy environment and thus compromise their performance.
+Hearing impairment increases the risk of stress and fatigue and requires more effortful listening, which may jeopardise a child's ability to learn in a noisy environment and thus compromise their performance.

-To find out more, researchers compared performance between primary school children with SEN and those without in a series of tasks including literacy and speed of processing.
+In order to learn more, researchers compared performance between regular and SEN primary school children on a series of tasks including literacy and speed of processing.
 The tasks were undertaken in quiet conditions as well as when babble noise of 65 dB was introduced - a background noise level common to most classrooms evaluated.

-The results showed that children with SEN were most negatively affected, especially in the babble condition.
-They also revealed that test scores from learners with additional needs plummeted when the environment became noisy, whereas typicallydeveloping learners were much less impacted.
+The results showed children with SEN were most negatively affected, especially in the babble condition.
+They also revealed that test scores from learners with additional needs plummeted when the environment became noisy, whereas typically-developing learners were much less impacted.